Living in Baghdad during the ISIS takeover as an Armenian

 Natan Bedrossian

 Natan Bedrossian was born in Iraq in 1996.
 During the ISIS takeover, the spread of extremism, and the chaos and instability that ensued, he left Iraq in 2014.
 Natan lived in Lebanon for nine years and wrote for Aztag Daily newspaper.
-In 2023, he resettled in Australia and is a student at TAFE (Technical and Further Education).
+In 2023, he resettled in Australia.
+He is pursuing a bachelor of arts degree majoring in history and political thought at Western Sydney University.

 2 Comments